Skip to main content

 RatesFixed.
 Set by the user at offer creation and locked for the full loan duration.

-If not repaidAfter maturity, the lender can claim the collateral.
+If not repaidAfter maturity, the lender can manually claim the collateral.
 The borrower can still repay until the lender claims.
 No price-based events during the loan.

 OraclesNone.
 Prices in the interface are informational only.